Philippians Chapter Three

 Philippians 3:13b & 14

-But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.
+but one thing I do: forgetting what is behind me and straining forward toward what lies ahead, I keep pursuing the goal in order to win the prize offered by God’s upward calling in the Messiah Yeshua.

 How do we run this race that Paul speaks of?
 He gives us the answer here as he says that first he forgets what is behind.
 This speaks of forgetting our past failures in listening to the Spirit of God as He leads us through this process of sanctification.
 This is important because, if we dwell on our past failures, we will become discouraged and ineffective which is not of God.
 The second thing we do is to strain toward the goal meaning we actively look for and listen to the voice of the Spirit.
 We expect God to lead us through everything instead of just going to Him when we feel that we need a little help.
 So, what is the "prize" that Paul speaks of?
 There are many who confuse this with salvation but that is not what he was talking about.
 We see the answer to this question from Jesus' own words in the Parable of the Talents (Matthew 25).
 We see that the man who took what was given to him by his master and made it grow was given three things and we are reminded that the number three is associated with the earthly display of God's will.
 First, the man was rewarded by hearing his master say "Well done, good and faithful servant!".
 Personally, I think that hearing those words from my Lord will be the greatest reward of all.
 The second thing that the man received was that he was put "in charge of many things" and this speaks about what we are going to be doing on the New Earth when Jesus returns.
 The third thing that the man got was to "share your master's happiness" and this speaks to the fact that we are going to be able to see the fruits of our labor on this earth.
 We are going to know those that we have brought to faith in Jesus Christ and we will get to join with Him in welcoming them into His presence.